bioinf-mcb/sra-downloader/README.md

 # sra-downloader
 A script for batch-downloading and automatic compression of data from NCBI Sequence Read Archive.
-Built on SRA-Toolkit, which ensures broadband speed during the download
+Built on SRA-Toolkit, which ensures high throughput during the download.

 Features:
  - Batch downloading reads for whole studies